aele1401/Cloud-Security/ELK/README.md

 - Metricbeat

 These Beats allow the administrator to collect the following information from each machine:
-- Filebeat to collect file logs that helps with detecting malicious activity.
+- Filebeat to collect file logs that helps with detecting malicious activity and anomalies.
 - Metricbeat collects metric information, which shows system health, performance, etc.

 ### Using the Playbook